Last Updated on 17 November, 2020 by Samuelsson

 What Almost Nobody Tells You

 Many traders believe that once that one trading strategy is all they need to become rich.
-Even if this is a compelling though, it isn’t true.
+Even if this is compelling though, it isn’t true.
 And there is one reason for that.

 Trading strategies stop working.
 Regularly.